 Shareholders Rights; Derivative Claims

+Have questions about your rights as a NJ shareholder?
 Contact me personally to discuss your rights as a shareholder of a NJ company.
-I am easy to talk to, very approachable and can offer you practical, legal ways to handle your concerns and protect your interests.
-You can reach me toll free at (855) 376-5291 or email me at firstname.lastname@example.org
+I am easy to talk to, very approachable, and can offer you practical, legal ways to handle your concerns and protect your interests.
+You can reach me toll-free at (855) 376-5291 or email me at firstname.lastname@example.org.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold Township, Monmouth County, New Jersey Shareholder Rights Attorney